 - Reliance on fossil fuels for heat is eliminated.

-- Community members have the skills to install and maintain new equipment.
+- Community members have the skills to install and maintain new equipment and participate in the energy sector.

 - Communities are hungry for solutions and the demand for our work far outstrips the resources that are currently available to implement projects.
 Rural and Indigenous home retrofit projects present a huge opportunity that calls for greater investment from all levels of government.